 In this tutorial, you will learn how to use the project repository within Episerver to create a new project.
 Afterward, we will use that API to get a list of all the content defined within that project.
 Episerver released Episerver projects in V9.
 An Episerver project is simply a container where content editors can group content changes.
-One of the driving forces behind projects of creating content was marketing campaigns.
+One of the driving forces behind Episerver projects was marketing campaigns.
 Some companies run weekly/monthly marketing campaigns which require the content to be changed frequently.
-Doing this on a per-page level was tedious.
+Applying and scheduling these campaigns on a per-page level was tedious.
 It was impossible for someone to create a scheduled multi-marketing campaign and have confidence that when each campaign was published the entire site looked correct.
 Episerver projects solved this annoyance.
 Using Episerver projects within the editor is simple and will not be covered here.

 Get A List Of Projects

 ProjectRepository.
 This can be accessed using constructor injection.
-The code below uses service locator mainly for ease of understanding:
+The code below uses the service locator pattern on to ease understanding:

 Project items.
-This list will include all the projects that have been set-up within the editor.
-If you know the project that you want to access, you can get all the items related to that project using the 'ListItems()' method, like so:
+This list will include all the projects that have been set up within the editor.
+If you know the specific project that you want to access, you can get all its related items using the

 An interesting thing to consider about this list is that you will get pages and blocks returned.
 This is the reason why I'm typing the items to

 An empty project would be pretty dull.
 To add a block or a page into the project, you need to create a 'ProjectItem':

 To create a project item.
 Pass in the project ID - this can be found by hoving over the project within the CMS - and the reference to the item you want to add within the project - typed as an